|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 28: Ancient Temples of Bagan

-This morning, we visit the site Phaya Thone Zu and Nandamanya Temples, noted for the exquisite murals of 13th century.
-We also see Kyat Kan Cave monastery, a famous meditation retreat in Bagan.
-We take a walk in the Minnathu Village and see the rural life of local people there.
+This morning, we visit the site Phaya Thone Zu and Nandamanya Temples, noted for the exquisite murals of the 13th century.
+We also see Kyat Kan Cave Monastery, a famous meditation retreat in Bagan.
+We take a walk in the Minnathu village and see the rural life of local people there.
 After lunch, we visit Dhamayarzinka Pagoda and take an ox cart ride to Alotawpyi Pagoda famous for wish fulfilling,

 Day 29: Fly to Inle Lake

 After an early breakfast we transfer for our flight to Heho and drive to Inle Lake.
 Enroute, we stop at a parasol and Shan paper making workshop.
 After lunch, we will be transferred to our boats to explore the lake.